christianhaitian/rk3326_core_builds/README.md

-# Script to automate the build of various Libretro cores, Nxengine-evo, Retroarch, PPSSPP, ScummVM, Emulationstation-fcamod for use with RK3326 devices (including Chi, OGA, OGS, RG351P/M/MP/V, and the RK2020)
+# Script to automate the build of various Libretro cores, Nxengine-evo, Retroarch, PPSSPP, ScummVM, Emulationstation-fcamod for use with RK3566 devices (such as the RG503)

 ### Assumptions:
-This script was designed to work with 32bit and 64bit chroot Linux environments for the RK3326 chipset. \
+This script was designed to work with 32bit and 64bit chroot Linux environments for the RK3566 chipset. \
 See [this document](https://github.com/christianhaitian/rk3326_core_builds/blob/main/docs/chroot.md) for instructions on how to create them yourself. \
 You can also download a prebuilt one I created by following the information [here](https://forum.odroid.com/viewtopic.php?p=306185#p306185)